-- 8. All counsel of record and all self-represented parties shall provide the court clerk written verification of their e-mail address and telephone number within 10 days of the entry of this order.
-The court clerk shall provide a copy of this order to all attorneys of record and to each self-represented party who does not currently have an e-mail address and telephone number listed in the case record. - 9.
-In the event an attorney wishes to withdraw from a case, a Motion to Withdraw shall be timely filed and shall contain a certification that the attorney has notified his or her client of the requested withdrawal, that the client has been informed of all pending hearings or trial dates, and that the attorney has notified the client that it is the client's responsibility to immediately contact the court clerk to provide a current regular mailing address, telephone number and email address for future court hearings, including virtual court hearings.
-If counsel is unable to communicate with his or her client, the attorney shall provide a brief account of attempts made to notify the client of his or her intent to withdraw and of the client's responsibility to provide the court clerk with a current mailing address, telephone number and e-mail address. - 10.
-All persons appearing for a virtual court hearing shall adhere to the protocols adopted by the Center for Disease Control to limit the transmission of COVID-19, including maintaining a social distance of at least six (6) feet. - 11.
-If a party wishes to request that a case be set for a virtual court hearing, counsel for the party making the request shall first confer with counsel of record for all other parties involved (or if a party is a self-represented party, then directly with the self-represented party) and determine whether all parties consent to holding a virtual hearing pursuant to the requirements mandated in the administrative orders referenced above, and in the event there is unanimous consent shall recite that fact in the motion requesting the virtual court hearing.
-In the event an objection is made to the virtual court hearing, the party filing the objection shall state specifically each and every basis for the objection, and the judge presiding over the case shall make a determination whether the virtual hearing should be conducted.
-The provisions of this paragraph shall not apply to those types of hearings exempted from the in-person suspension orders of the Alabama Supreme Court referenced above.
-Those in-person hearings will be held at the courthouse or such other facility designated in the order setting the matter for hearing unless: (i) all parties to the proceeding waive their right to an in-court proceeding and agree to a virtual court hearing, or (ii) the judge presiding over the case makes a determination that a virtual court hearing is necessary to safeguard the public health and to protect those individuals involved in the court proceeding.
-In-person hearings during any period of time wherein the provisions of this order are applicable due to public health concerns, or during any period of time wherein the Shelby County Courthouse is closed to the general public are extremely disfavored and should not be conducted absent emergency circumstances and/or mandate by law.
-Nothing in this order prohibits the judge or referee from continuing such hearings where the judge or referee would otherwise have discretion to do so.
+If a party wishes to request that a case be set for a virtual court hearing that has not already been set, counsel for the party making the request shall first confer with counsel of record for all other parties involved (or if a party is a self-represented party, then directly with the self-represented party) and determine whether all parties consent to holding a virtual court hearing pursuant to the requirements mandated in the administrative orders referenced above and this local order.
+Each party shall thereafter file a notice with the court clerk, giving consent to the virtual court hearing or objecting to the hearing.
+In the event an objection is made to the virtual court hearing, the party making the objection shall state specifically each and every basis for the objection, and the judge or referee presiding over the case shall make a determination whether the virtual court hearing should be conducted.
+The provisions of this paragraph nine shall not apply to those types of hearings exempted from the in-person suspension orders of the Supreme Court of Alabama referenced above.
+Those in-person hearings will be held at the courthouse or such other facility designated in the order setting the matter for hearing unless: (i) all parties to the proceeding waive their right to an in-person court proceeding and agree to a virtual court hearing, or (ii) the judge or referee presiding over the case makes a determination that a virtual court hearing is necessary to safeguard the public health and to the protect the health of those individuals involved in the court proceeding.

-12. With respect to all civil cases, including small claims cases and domestic relations cases, a party filing a request to schedule a virtual court hearing shall first certify to the court in writing that he or she has made a good faith attempt to communicate with the opposing attorney or self-represented litigant in an effort to resolve the matters in dispute prior to filing a request to set for hearing.
+With respect to all civil cases, including small claims cases, and domestic relations cases, a party filing a request to schedule a virtual court hearing shall first certify to the court in writing that he or she has made a good faith attempt to communicate with the opposing attorney and each self-represented party in an effort to resolve the matters in dispute prior to filing a request to set for hearing and shall briefly describe the efforts made to communicate with opposing counsel or any self-represented party.
 This requirement shall not apply to protection-from-abuse proceedings.

-Counsel of record and any self-represented party may also request that a pre-trial virtual court hearing or telephone conference call be held with only counsel of record and any self-represented party to discuss the scheduling of discovery, to narrow the issues that may be in dispute, or to discuss other matters that may facilitate a settlement of the case or matter in dispute.
+Pre-trial Conference.
+Counsel of record and any self-represented party also may request that a pre-trial virtual court hearing or telephone conference call be held with only counsel of record and any self-represented party to discuss the scheduling of discovery, to narrow the issues that may be in dispute, or to discuss other matters that may facilitate a settlement of the case or matter in dispute.